coupergateway/couper/docs/website/content/2.configuration/4.block/oidc.md

   },
   {
     "default": "",
-    "description": "Optional option to configure specific behavior for a given OIDC backend.", "name": "jwks_uri_backend",
+    "description": "Optional option to configure specific behavior for the backend to request the JWKS from.", "name": "jwks_uri_backend",
-    "type": "object"
+    "type": "string"
   },
   {
     "default": "",